japila-books/spark-sql-internals/docs/spark-sql.md

 With Structured Streaming feature however, the above static batch query becomes dynamic and continuous paving the way for **continuous applications**.

-As of Spark 2.0, the main data abstraction of Spark SQL is link:spark-sql-Dataset.adoc[Dataset].
+As of Spark 2.0, the main data abstraction of Spark SQL is spark-sql-Dataset.md[Dataset].
 It represents a *structured data* which are records with a known schema.
-This structured data representation `Dataset` enables link:spark-sql-tungsten.adoc[compact binary representation] using compressed columnar format that is stored in managed objects outside JVM's heap.
+This structured data representation `Dataset` enables spark-sql-tungsten.md[compact binary representation] using compressed columnar format that is stored in managed objects outside JVM's heap.
 It is supposed to speed computations up by reducing memory usage and GCs.

-Spark SQL supports link:spark-sql-Optimizer-PushDownPredicate.adoc[predicate pushdown] to optimize performance of Dataset queries and can also link:spark-sql-Optimizer.adoc[generate optimized code at runtime].
+Spark SQL supports spark-sql-Optimizer-PushDownPredicate.md[predicate pushdown] to optimize performance of Dataset queries and can also [generate optimized code at runtime](Optimizer.md).

 Spark SQL comes with the different APIs to work with:

-1. link:spark-sql-Dataset.adoc[Dataset API] (formerly link:spark-sql-DataFrame.adoc[DataFrame API]) with a strongly-typed LINQ-like Query DSL that Scala programmers will likely find very appealing to use.
+1. spark-sql-Dataset.md[Dataset API] (formerly spark-sql-DataFrame.md[DataFrame API]) with a strongly-typed LINQ-like Query DSL that Scala programmers will likely find very appealing to use.
-2. link:spark-structured-streaming.adoc[Structured Streaming API (aka Streaming Datasets)] for continuous incremental execution of structured queries.
+2. spark-structured-streaming.md[Structured Streaming API (aka Streaming Datasets)] for continuous incremental execution of structured queries.
 3. Non-programmers will likely use SQL as their query language through direct integration with Hive
-4. JDBC/ODBC fans can use JDBC interface (through link:spark-sql-thrift-server.adoc[Thrift JDBC/ODBC Server]) and connect their tools to Spark's distributed query engine.
+4. JDBC/ODBC fans can use JDBC interface (through spark-sql-thrift-server.md[Thrift JDBC/ODBC Server]) and connect their tools to Spark's distributed query engine.

 Spark SQL comes with a uniform interface for data access in distributed storage systems like Cassandra or HDFS (Hive, Parquet, JSON) using specialized [DataFrameReader](DataFrameReader.md) and [DataFrameWriter](spark-sql-DataFrameWriter.md) objects.